Chocolate Ganache Drip Recipe

 • Chocolate candy melts cannot be swapped for the chocolate in this recipe!
 They are not interchangeable.

 • Be sure you use heavy cream or heavy whipping cream!
-You need the high fat content to create the right consistency in this recipe.
-Milk cannot be used in place of the cream.
+You need the high-fat content to create the right consistency in this recipe.

 • To make colorful drips on a cake, use my white chocolate ganache drip recipe.